-As of June 30, 2014, we have received approximately &65 million of non-dilutive financing from collaboration partners, and we are eligible to receive up to an additional aggregate of &220 million in development and regulatory milestone payments for products currently being developed under our collaboration agreements, as well as sales-based milestone payments and royalties on future net sales of products.
+In addition to our proprietary programs, we have formed multi-product collaborations with leading biopharmaceutical companies on market-leading products and in therapeutic categories of strategic importance to our collaboration partners.
+These collaborations are with Sanofi in the field of diabetes and with Genentech in the field of ophthalmology.
+As of September 30, 2014, we have received approximately €65 million of non-dilutive financing from collaboration partners, Sanofi and Genentech, and are eligible to receive up to an additional aggregate of €200 million in development and regulatory milestone payments for products currently being developed under our collaboration agreements, as well as sales-based milestone payments and royalties on future net sales of products.